About Us

 About The Center for Advancing Policy on Employment for Youth (CAPE-Youth)

-The Center for Advancing Policy on Employment for Youth (CAPE-Youth) is a collaboration between the U.S. Department of Labor Office of Disability Employment Policy, The Council of State Governments, and the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability at Cornell University.
+The Center for Advancing Policy on Employment for Youth is a collaboration between the U.S. Department of Labor’s Office of Disability Employment Policy, The Council of State Governments, the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability at Cornell University, the Interwork Institute at San Diego State University and the National Association of Workforce Development Professionals.
 The Center was created in 2019 by the Department of Labor.
 It seeks to improve employment outcomes for youth and young adults with disabilities by helping states build capacity in their youth service delivery and workforce systems.
 New materials and resources will be added to the site in the upcoming months.

 CAPE-Youth: